sraaphorst/dlx-constexpr/README.md

 https://en.wikipedia.org/wiki/Exact_cover

-Sudoku boards can be modeled as exact cover problems, and thus, DLX has become one of the main techniques to solve Sudoku boards, as it takes fractions of a megasecond, even for the most difficult of boards.
+In particular, **Sudoku boards** can be modeled as exact cover problems, and thus, DLX has become one of the main techniques to solve Sudoku boards, as it takes fractions of a megasecond, even for the most difficult of boards.

 C++14 / 17 programming in general - and `constexpr` / template-metaprogramming in particular - are two things that I find incredibly fascinating: hence my realization of this `constexpr` implementation of DLX over the course of a weekend.